rudresh051/DevOps/ComputerNetworks/Lecture003.md

 ![alt text](image-28.png)

-Note - Whenever we have all 1's in HID part of any IP address, that IP address represents the direct broadcast address so this is the reason we can't assign this IP address to any host
+Note - Whenever we have all 1's(or 255) in HID part of any IP address, that IP address represents the direct broadcast address so this is the reason we **cannot** **assign this IP address to any host**

 ![alt text](image-29.png)